-bright raspberry, slow finish — a month ago
+bright raspberry, slow finish — 3 months ago

 This needs an hour decant.